hyosung11/Launch-School/Courses/journal.md

 10:17 I've been working diligently on answer examples from the videos.
 I have to pee and take a break now.

 11:07 Tired.
 Still transcribing video answers.

+13:32 Getting closer to taking the written assessment.